h44z/wg-portal/README.md

 ```

 The compiled binary and all necessary assets will be located in the dist folder.
+A detailed description for using this software with a raspberry pi can be found in the [README-RASPBERRYPI.md](README-RASPBERRYPI.md).

 ## What is out of scope